babylonhealth/Stevenson/README.md

 ## 📖 Documentation

-* To read the documentation about the Stevenson's instance we use at Babylon and the commands that we implemented in our usage of Stevenson, see [this page of the documentation](Documentation/BabylonCommands.md)
+* To read the documentation about the Stevenson's instance we use at Babylon and the commands that we implemented to support our processes, see [this page of the documentation](Documentation/BabylonCommands.md)
 * For instructions on how to use Vapor, visit the Vapor web framework's [documentation](http://docs.vapor.codes).

 ## ✨ Take a look at our other OSS projects!